facebook-csharp-sdk/http-helper/README.md

 Make a POST request to https://graph.facebook.com/me/feed and return the response as string.
-For the below sample you can get the `access_token` from http://developers.facebook.com/tools/explorer/ Make sure you have `publish_stream` exteneded permission which is required to post to your facebook wall.
+For the below sample you can get the `access_token` from http://developers.facebook.com/tools/explorer/ Make sure you have `publish_stream` extended permission which is required to post to your facebook wall.

 `HTTPHELPER_URLENCODING` conditional compilation symbol must be defined in order to use `HttpHelper.UrlEncode` or `HttpHelper.UrlDecode` methods.